Reach Out For Help: How to Find a Therapist

 - How much do you charge?

-Note: if you suspect trauma (childhood neglect or abuse or an unresolved and disruptive event) is involved ask, “Are you qualified to use EMDR?” and/or “Do you have experience and skills in resolving trauma?”
+Note: if you suspect trauma (childhood neglect or abuse or an unresolved and disruptive event) is involved ask, “Are you qualified to use EMDR?” and/or “Do you have skills in resolving trauma?”
 Then ask if you if their training in trauma healing involves the nervous system or body focused (somatic) work.

 Therapy at Its Best

-The therapeutic process works if you begin to take better care of yourself, begin to recognize your problematic patterns, become more accepting of your feelings and begin to make better life choices.
 The couple counselling process works if you and your partner start to understand one another at a deeper level and remember why you first fell in love.

 Other Considerations